Updated • This post may contain affiliate links

 Cockscomb Basin Hiking Trails

 The trails are incredibly rich with flora and fauna including many bird species, howler monkeys, agoutis, and of course jaguars.
-But it's very unlikely you'll spot one.
+However, it's very unlikely you'll spot one.
 They are nocturnal after all.

 This list of Cockscomb Basin hiking trails is listed in order of popularity and is more reliable than the distances the park signs suggest.